b3-exmo/b3-exmo.github.io/docs/Critical thinking/logical-fallacies.md

 Made up example:
 > *"When I pray to know the BoM is true, then the spirit will give me a good feeling which confirms to me the book is true."*

-How do you know what you are feeling is a 'spirit' of God making you feel that way, and not just a conditioned feeling, elevation emotion, or meditative peace, or any number of other sources that give you the nice feeling?
+How do you know what you are feeling is a 'spirit' of God making you feel that way, and not just a conditioned feeling, [[Emotional Thinking#Elevation Emotion|elevation emotion]], or meditative peace, or any number of other sources that give you the nice feeling?

 > *"Because the book of Mormon tells me that this feeling comes from the Spirit."*